FREQUENTY ASKED QUESTIONS

 No. We specifically designed iCompute to minimise costs to schools.
 It does not require the purchase of any additional hardware.
 We may suggest the use of some hardware where appropriate (e.g. BeeBots), but we suggest other ways you can achieve the same outcomes if you have limited or no access to those resources.
 The free software and tools that we use have been carefully chosen to ensure they run on older as well as current computer systems.

-13 Our school uses Chromebooks.
+We use Chromebooks in our school.
 Will the software iCompute uses be compatible?

-15 Do you offer support for pupils with SEN/D?
+Do you support pupils with SEND?

 Yes.
-Read our guidance on inclusion here.
+Read our

-16 I'm having a problem using iCompute, what should I do?
+I'm having problems.
+What should I do?